karlosss/swisspair/README.md

 ### Power pairing

 Each of the top 8 players are in their own pods, and the rest of the field is separated into pods as usual.
 The "field pods" follow the top 8 pods in the hierarchy.

+## Algorithm for large number of players

+For more than 150 players, in case of applying power pairing, the memory usage significantly grows due to a need for arbitrary precise floating-point numbers.
+The pods are still constructed in the same way.
+Then, if power pairing is disabled, the algotithm ranks the players in each pod at random and then stick all players together to form pseudo-standings.
+In case of power pairing, the actual standings are used.
+Then, the algorithm takes the highest-ranked not-yet-paired player and pairs them with the next highest-ranked not-yet-paired player.
+This repeats until all players are paired.
+In case the algorithm encounters a player that cannot be paired, the most recently made match is broken and the higher-ranked player from the just-broken match is instead paired to the second highest-ranked not-yet-paired player, and the algorithm continues in the same way.

+Since the graph is almost complete (in case of a 15-round tournament, in the worst case, each player has 135 possible opponents), breaking matches and backtracking happens rarely, and if it does, it mostly happens due to a player already having a bye, and breaking one match should be enough in that case.

 ## Acknowledgements